BonBon-exchange/archived-bonbon-web-browser/README.md

 The application is not signed (there is no company yet behind it), and has been avaialble since June 10th, 2022.
 That's why Windows consider the app as dangerous.

+### Notes for Linux

+While it has not been tested on Linux, it should works.
+Please refer to how to run locally or to make a release further in this Readme.

 ## Features

 Completed: